6 Ways to Organize And Store Small Toys

 This can be better accomplished if storage is accessible and clearly defined.

-- To encourage kids to help with clean up, make it a part of the activity: read labels on storage containers; sort toys by color, size, or type.
+- To encourage kids to help with clean up, make it a part of the activity: read labels on storage containers; sort toys by color, size, or type; sing a cleanup song.

 Setting up art sessions and invitations to play will be welcomed by you if materials are organized and ready to deliver.